0-9,

 brake handle

-The handle for applying and
+The handle for applying and releasing the brake.

 Warrant: Great Western Railway Drawing Registers